 Marinated Tomatoes, my version of Russian quick pickled tomatoes (маринованный помидоры).
 It's an easy and delicious way to prepare tomatoes.
 A cross between fresh tomatoes and Canned Pickled Russian Tomatoes.
 This recipe needs to remain refrigerated, and gets tastier the longer it marinates.

 Pickling vegetables is a staple in Russian foods.
 Cabbage, cucumbers, tomatoes, carrots, potatoes and garlic are all staples of the Russian diet.
 A salty brine is used to preserve vegetables, such as whole tomatoes for the winter.
 We usually make a pickled version of Russian Tomatoes.
 But this recipe is a fresh and tasty marinated version, bursting with flavor in every bite.

-Now that I’m all grown up (which is up for debate) and have a garden of my own, and usually I have lots of ripe heirloom tomatoes that I need to make something with.
+Now that I'm all grown up (which is up for debate) and have a garden of my own, and usually I have lots of ripe heirloom tomatoes.
+I'm always looking for recipes to use up my bounty of homegrown tomatoes.
+Tomatoes have to be heirloom, as the supermarket tomatoes are tasteless and not grown for their taste!

-Heinz Ketchup is the perfect addition to my Marinated Tomatoes, as it has spices, sugar and vinegar in the ingredients already, adding a tangy pickled taste to the tomato sauce.
+Heinz Ketchup is a surprising addition to my Marinated Tomatoes, as it has spices, sugar and vinegar in the ingredients already.
+It adds an easy tangy pickled taste to the tomato sauce (without the pickling).
 I love the flavor of cilantro, dill and basil infused with the Heinz Ketchup mixture.
 The longer the tomato marinates in the mixture, the stronger the flavors are.
 Try to leave this for one week before eating to allow time to marinate.
-The cilantro is the hero herb flavor in this recipe, don’t be afraid to for flavor.
+The cilantro is the hero herb flavor in this recipe, don't be afraid to for flavor.